ns-bretts/netskope-ipsec-bigip/README.md

 ```

 ### 1.3.
 IPSec - Traffic Selector
+- Traffic Selector is used to as a packet filter that defines what traffic should be handled by a IPsec policy.
+- RFC1918 /32 IP addresses are used as the Virtual Server will forward to these IP address as "nodes" in the Pool.
 ```
 create net ipsec traffic-selector ns_syd1_ts { source-address 0.0.0.0/0 destination-address 10.1.1.2/32 ipsec-policy ns_syd1_policy }
 create net ipsec traffic-selector ns_syd2_ts { source-address 0.0.0.0/0 destination-address 10.1.2.2/32 ipsec-policy ns_syd2_policy }